-- In Punch Drunk Love, his character is, like always, antisocial, emotionally immature, and prone to uncontrollable fits of anger.
+- In Punch-Drunk Love, his character is, like always, antisocial, emotionally immature, and prone to uncontrollable fits of anger.
 Instead of that being a source of comedy, it leads to awkward, embarrassing situations, and the character leads a lonely, depressing life.
 Roger Ebert discussed this in his review of the film.

 - He also plays a broken character in Reign Over Me where the character's seemingly carefree attitude is actually just an escape mechanism so he doesn't have to acknowledge a terrible trauma in his life.
-Any attempts to disturb his escape from reality tactics are usually met with violent denial and outburst.
+Any attempts to disturb his escape from reality tactics are usually met with violent denial and outbursts.

 - A One-Scene Wonder example in Natural Born Killers, with Rodney Dangerfield - replete with Laugh Track and his "I don't get no respect" shtick - playing Mallory's violent, sexually abusive father.
 Makes for very uncomfortable viewing indeed.